mosquitogames/1819rulebook/4_important_concepts.md

 ## Placing Influence

-Starting at any open District, place 1 Influence token per District, going in the direction of the arrows.
+Starting at any open District or Storehouse, place 1 Influence token per space, going in the direction of the arrows.
 When you pass by a Storehouse, you may (but need not) place 1 Influence on it.

 ![Starting districts](/img/districts_1.jpg)